Skip to main content

 By following these steps, you can ensure that the PDF will have the necessary tags for accessibility.

-Adobe InDesign offers capabilities that enable the creation of accessible PDFs.
+Adobe InDesign also enables the creation of accessible PDFs.
 These include maintaining consistent use of paragraph styles across the document and establishing export tag relationships between InDesign styles.

 1. Choosing the Export Tagging tab and setting the PDF tag to represent the style being created.